-Isolation / Internal Exclusion takes place in our Pupil Support Unit.
+Isolation / Internal Suspension takes place in our Pupil Support Unit.

-The Headteacher (or delegated staff in the absence of the Headteacher) may decide to externally exclude pupils who persistently refuse to make the right choices with their behaviour whilst in internal exclusion.
-Parents / carers will be notified by telephone if internal exclusion is being used as a planned sanction.
+The Headteacher (or delegated staff in the absence of the Headteacher) may decide to externally suspend pupils who persistently refuse to make the right choices with their behaviour whilst in internal suspension.
+Parents / carers will be notified by telephone if internal suspension is being used as a planned sanction.